 unless the taking of a commission is prohibited or restricted by a condition imposed in respect of the permit.

-(3) The playing of the game of “two-up” and the gaming associated with that game conducted in all respects in accordance with the Police (Kalgoorlie Two-up Gaming) Regulations 1983 as in force immediately prior to the coming into operation of this section shall be taken to constitute permitted “two-up” and is not unlawful.
+(3) The playing of the game of two-up and the gaming associated with that game conducted in all respects in accordance with the Police (Kalgoorlie Two-up Gaming) Regulations 1983 as in force immediately prior to the coming into operation of this section shall be taken to constitute permitted two-up and is not unlawful.

 [Section 81 amended by No. 24 of 1998 s.
 55; No. 35 of 2003 s.
 152 and 167; No. 25 of 2011 s.
 10.]

-82. Conditions deemed to be imposed
+82. Conditions deemed in certain permits

 The following implied conditions shall be deemed to have been imposed in respect of every permit to which this Division applies —